 The whiteboard shown above was left on Liverpool Street in London during morning rush hour.
 Bearing in mind Liverpool Street sees daily foot traffic of 184,000, that is A LOT of eyeballs on their stunt.

-The sign is a fake public shaming aimed at a boyfriend who has allegedly been cheating on the writer.
+The sign is a fake public shaming aimed at a boyfriend who has allegedly cheated on the writer.
 But, when you search the cheater’s name on social media, you’ll find the profile of Honeypot’s CEO and co-founder, George Rawlings.
 George came clean about the ruse on his Instagram:

 We caught up with George about the stunt.